Constellation-Labs/documentation-hub/nodes/index.md

   />
 </head>

-**Constellation Network** is proud and excited to see you here and help you during your journey towards running a validator node on either a state channel or the Global Layer 0.
+In this tutorial, you'll learn how to set up and run a validator node in two parts: **Part 1** provides information on providers, how to generate SSH keys, and several common VPS setup guides. **Part 2** goes over how to install node dependencies and packages, and lastly, how to create a private key and node service to join a network.

 ## Before you begin:

 :::info Are you on the seedlist?
-Both **Mainnet 2.0** and **Testnet 2.0** currently have a seedlist in place that only allows specific `NodeIds` to join the network.
+Both Mainnet 2.0 and Testnet 2.0 currently have a seedlist in place that only allows specific `NodeIds` to join the network.
 This provides an extra layer of security and stability as the ecosystem matures, and will eventually be phased out for anyone to join.
-If you'd like to get your name on the list, please fill out [this form](https://airtable.com/shroR5bXszQXdh6dn) and we will process requests as network resources allow.
+The seedlist is currently closed although we are accepting applications from state channel developers or integration partners that need access to develop on the network.
+Please fill out [this form](https://airtable.com/shroR5bXszQXdh6dn) if you fit into that category.
 :::